top of page

 A recent Google Cloud / Mandiant threat intelligence report offers fresh recommendations for defending against UNC3944.
-In this article, we’ll dive into who they are, how they operate, why they matter, and what organizations can do to defend themselves.
+In this article, we’ll explore who they are, how they operate, why they matter, and what organizations can do to defend themselves.

 Who Is Scattered Spider?

-Human-first targeting: They exploit people, not just systems—phishing, vishing, and calling IT help desks to bypass security controls.
+• Human-first targeting: They exploit people, not just systems.
+Their methods include phishing, vishing, and calling IT help desks to bypass security controls.

-High-value targeting: Casinos, airlines, retailers, and tech providers have all been hit.
+• High-value targeting: They have hit casinos, airlines, retailers, and tech providers.
 These industries are particularly vulnerable due to their reliance on customer-facing identity systems.

 How Scattered Spider Attacks